By:

 2. Material compatibility

 Most reputable suppliers list the material makeup of the wetted components such as the diaphragm and socket of the transducer on their datasheet so you can verify the compatibility of these materials in your application.
-Some manufacturers, including Ashcroft, even provide material compatibility information on their website to help you determine whether the transducer will work reliably in your application.
+As stated earlier, you can also refer to Ashcroft's material compatibility tool on our website.

 3. Process & electrical connections